 These two solutions typically solve the majority of the concerns related to vote outcomes for both voters and the administrator.
 Increased communication is key.
-However, if concerns still exist, it is at this juncture where a vote challenge process can begin.
+If concerns still exist, it is at this juncture that a vote challenge process can begin.

 I'm a Voter and I have a concern: what do I do?

-If you are interested in seeing the results of a vote, we encourage you to directly ask your administrator for access to the Results Page of the ElectionBuddy election that you participated in.
+If you are interested in seeing the results of a vote, we encourage you to directly ask your administrator for access to the Results Page of the ElectionBuddy vote that you participated in.

-If you are refused or do not receive a response, or you're not comfortable sharing your identity with the administrator, we are happy to ask on your behalf anonymously.
+If you do not receive a response, are refused, or you're not comfortable sharing your identity with the administrator, we are happy to ask on your behalf anonymously.

-If you believe that the results don’t accurately reflect the vote that has occurred, please reach out and we will explain the next steps of how a vote challenge is instigated.
+If you have received the results and you think that they don’t accurately reflect the vote that has occurred, please reach out and we will explain the next steps in the process.

 I'm an Election Administrator: what’s next?

 We're here to help guide you through any concerns you may have over the results of your vote.
 We're also here to help if you think your voters are suspicious of the results.
-Please reach out to us at firstname.lastname@example.org and explain your vote concerns and we will be most happy to help you.
+Please reach out to us at support at electionbuddy dot com and explain your vote concerns and we will be most happy to help you.

 For any questions, please send us a chat using our Buddy Messenger in the bottom right of the screen